50 Amazing Landmarks in France To Visit

 29. Les Invalides Complex, Paris

-The impressive museum has seven collections and over 500,000 pieces of art — artillery, weapons, armor, uniforms, and paintings from antiquity to the 20th century.
-You can even find Napoleon’s stuffed horse and one of Hitler’s notebooks.
+With seven extensive collections and over 500,000 art pieces, the museum offers a comprehensive display of weaponry, armor, uniforms, paintings, and more spanning from antiquity to the 20th century.
+Among the fascinating exhibits, you’ll even find Napoleon’s preserved horse and one of Hitler’s notebooks, adding to the allure of this extraordinary museum

 Click here to purchase a skip the line ticket.